akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 ### Cluster Dispatcher

-Under the hood the cluster extension is implemented with actors.
+The cluster extension is implemented with actors.
 To protect them against disturbance from user actors they are by default run on the internal dispatcher configured under `akka.actor.internal-dispatcher`.
 The cluster actors can potentially be isolated even further onto their own dispatcher using the setting `akka.cluster.use-dispatcher`.